WolfPack Colombia Virtual Internships 2023

 Call for Applications

 We are looking for undergraduate students, graduate students, and postdocs interested in applied Plant Pathology for a virtual internship opportunity with faculty in the United States.
-Virtual internships have been cancelled for 2022 due to the coronavirus pandemic.
-Please check at the end of the year for opportunities in 2023.

 - Only scientists from Colombia are eligible to apply.